Collated by Chaim Freedman,

 Fraternally, John H.

-formal military alliance or documented connection between Makhno and the White
+military alliance or documented connection between Makhno and the White armies

 "The BTS follows in the worst of the anarchist tradition, from Prince Kropotkin who preferred the hapless bourgeois politician Kerensky to the Bolsheviks, to the counterrevolutionary exploits of Makhno and others who sided with the imperialist-allied White Guards against the Soviet workers state.
 At bottom, there isn't much to distinguish the BTS from social democrats and liberals who have and will resort to any means to smear communists as ‘authoritarian,' denouncing the ‘extremism' of right and left, giving oh-so-‘democratic' aid and comfort to the forces of bourgeois repression."

-not pretend to characterize the nature, extent or evolution of Makhno's
+to characterize the nature, extent or evolution of Makhno's relationship with

-an anarchist recycling numerous lies and distortions in its defense (see "An Exchange on Nestor Makhno:
+numerous lies and distortions in its defense (see "An Exchange on Nestor Makhno: Peasant ‘Anarchism,'

-Peasant ‘Anarchism,' Pogroms and the Russian Revolution," WV No.
+Pogroms and the Russian Revolution," WV No. 656,

 anarchists, who joined in a capitalist government which suppressed workers